Fatal1ty/operetta/README.md

 ### How it works under the hood

-- `AIOHTTPService` at app creation time:
+- [`AIOHTTPService`](https://github.com/Fatal1ty/operetta/blob/main/operetta/integrations/aiohttp/service.py) at app creation time:
-  - Wraps your routes by inspecting handler signatures and `FromBody/FromQuery/FromPath` annotations.
+  - Wraps your routes by inspecting handler signatures and [`FromBody`/`FromQuery`/`FromPath`](https://github.com/Fatal1ty/operetta/blob/main/operetta/integrations/aiohttp/annotations.py) annotations.
   - Injects parsed values into the handler call.
-  - If the return type is not a `StreamResponse`, serializes result into `SuccessResponse[T]` and returns JSON.
+  - If the return type is not a `StreamResponse`, serializes result into [`SuccessResponse[T]`](https://github.com/Fatal1ty/operetta/blob/main/operetta/integrations/aiohttp/response.py) and returns JSON ([format details](#error-handling-and-response-format)).
   - Builds the OpenAPI spec via [openapify](https://github.com/Fatal1ty/openapify) and serves it as static.
   - Attaches system middleware: DDD error mapping to HTTP and a global unhandled error catcher.
 - DI is configured via [dishka integration with AIOHTTP](https://dishka.readthedocs.io/en/stable/integrations/aiohttp.html); the container is created by [`DIService`](https://github.com/Fatal1ty/operetta/blob/main/operetta/service/di.py) and wired into the app.
-  - Each request gets a new DI scope (REQUEST) for per-request dependencies.
+  - Each request gets a new DI scope (`REQUEST`) for per-request dependencies.
-  - Handler parameters may be any DI-resolvable type (e.g., services, database adapters) in addition to `FromBody/FromQuery/FromPath` via `FromDishka`
+  - Handler parameters may be any DI-resolvable type (e.g., services, database adapters) in addition to `FromBody/FromQuery/FromPath` via `FromDishka`.

 ## Quickstart (non-HTTP app)

 Operetta is not tied to HTTP.
-You can write background services/workers on `aiomisc` and use DI:
+You can write background services/workers on [aiomisc](https://github.com/aiokitchen/aiomisc) and use DI:

 ```python
 import asyncio